gogs/docs/en-US/intro/faqs.md

 ### Deployment

+#### What to do when I'm running another service on port 3000?

+To change the listening port number of Gogs when you first time run it:

+    ./gogs web -port 3001

+This flag also changes the port number in install page for you, so pick a number you want to assign for Gogs.

 #### How use Nginx with Reverse Proxy?

 Add following `server` section inside `http` section in `nginx.conf` and reload configuration: